 1.9.1.
-Contractor shall timely and officially certify all claims for additional cost and shall specifically comply with all provisions of the UGC to be considered valid.
-Note that only the Contractor can make a claim for additional cost under the terms of the Contract Documents.
+Contractor shall timely and officially certify all claims for additional cost and shall specifically comply with all provisions of the UTUGCs to be considered valid.
+Contractor can make a claim for additional costs incurred.

 1.10.
 LIQUIDATED DAMAGES